Digital decluttering is removing unnecessary items from your digital spaces, often followed by reorganizing the digital space.

 Digital clutter is usually not a hoarder problem, like physical clutter.
 No, it often comes from a point of procrastination, overwhelm and not seeing the need.

-Before we start decluttering our digital life, it helps to identify which type of clutter you have.
-Most likely it’s a combination of all types but look for each piece in which category it falls.
-This will make it easier for you to know how to handle it.
+Before you start to declutter your digital life, it helps to identify which type of clutter you have.
+Most likely it’s a combination of all types, but try to categorize each piece into one of the 5 types.
+That will make it easier for you to know how to proceed.

 1. Wishful thinking clutter